 - 2 egg whites

-- 10g gelatin (take care though, the amount strongly depends on the type of gelatin you're using, you might have to experiment a little)
+- 10g gelatin (take care though, the amount strongly depends on the type of gelatin you're using, you might have to experiment a little; we've used gelatin sheets, not powder)

 - 100g cornstarch